A magical combination of words and pictures

 - Imagine … writing those stories yourself.

 What is it that makes popular picture books so magical?
 How do you really know what appeals to children?
 Writing a picture book that publishers want to pay you for is an art.
 But there are clear guidelines you can follow.
+And we'll show you exactly what they are.

 In this course, you’ll discover what you need to do to turn your story idea into a real picture book that kids will love to read.